pw374/sandbox-ocaml.org/new-pages/tutorials/99problems.md

 Group the elements of a set into disjoint subsets.

-a) In how many ways can a group of 9 people work in 3 disjoint subgroups of 2, 3 and 4 persons?
+​a) In how many ways can a group of 9 people work in 3 disjoint subgroups of 2, 3 and 4 persons?
 Write a function that generates all the possibilities and returns them in a list.

-b) Generalize the above function in a way that we can specify a list of group sizes and the function will return a list of groups.
+​b) Generalize the above function in a way that we can specify a list of group sizes and the function will return a list of groups.

 Solution